V-1 flying bomb: F-1 version

 One variant of the basic Fi 103 design did see operational use.
 The progressive loss of French launch sites as 1944 proceeded and the area of territory under German control shrank meant that soon the V-1 would lack the range to hit targets in England.
-Air launching was one alternative utilised, but the most obvious solution was to extend the missile's range.
+Air launching was one alternative used, but the most obvious solution was to extend the missile's range.
 Thus, the F-1 version developed.
 The weapon's fuel tank was increased in size, with a corresponding reduction in the capacity of the warhead.
 Additionally, the nose cones and wings of the F-1 models were made of wood, affording a considerable weight saving.
 With these modifications, the V-1 could be fired at London and nearby urban centres from prospective ground sites in the Netherlands.
 Frantic efforts were made to construct a sufficient number of F-1s in order to allow a large-scale bombardment campaign to coincide with the Ardennes Offensive, but numerous factors (bombing of the factories producing the missiles, shortages of steel and rail transport, the chaotic tactical situation Germany was facing at this point in the war, etc.) delayed the delivery of these long-range V-1s until February/March 1945.
 Beginning on 2 March 1945, slightly more than three weeks before the V-1 campaign finally ended, several hundred F-1s were launched at Britain from Dutch sites under Operation "Zeppelin".
-Frustrated by increasing Allied dominance in the air, Germany also employed V-1s to attack the RAF's forward airfields, such as Volkel, in the Netherlands.
+Frustrated by increasing Allied dominance in the air, Germany also employed F-1s to attack the RAF's forward airfields, such as Volkel, in the Netherlands.